EXPLORING just got easier

 ICON CLARIFICATION

-The prior icon collection on the mapped route page confused every user.
-The icons underwent replacement and reorganization for improved intuition.
+The original icon set on the mapped route page confused all users, leading to a replacement and reorganization for greater clarity.

 Before